-Jacob Ehrbahn has just been awarded PHOTOJOURNALIST OF THE YEAR 2021 by the NPPA: National Press Photographers Association.
+Jacob Ehrbahn was awarded PHOTOJOURNALIST OF THE YEAR 2021 by the NPPA: National Press Photographers Association.

 Wars in Afghanistan, Syria and other countries have generated a massive stream of refugees toward Europe.
 Between spring 2015 and December 2020, Jacob Ehrbahn undertook numerous trips to document the lives of the refugees and migrants who dream of a better life in Europe.